 starring: Nicholas Hope, Kelly Paterniti, Sam Reid

 Was it my fault that I thought the box cover and the plot made it look like this is gonna be a SAW-Clone?
-I can never see how a single-room setting would actually quality as a slasher film premise, so I never paid much attention to this until I got a last minute thought, as any movie with a picture of a guy in the cover all bloodied up and with an axe looming next to him had to at least had a chance of being a hack-and-slash flickie.
-So I pulled out the wallet and bought the disk anyway.
+I can never see how a single-room setting would actually quality as a slasher film premise, so I never paid much attention to this until I got a last minute thought, as any movie with a picture of a guy in the cover all bloodied up and with an axe looming next to him has to at least have a chance of being a hack-and-slash flickie.
+So I pulled out the wallet and bought a copy anyway.
 Now, technically, the first third of the movie took place in a single room, while the rest, well, I'm just glad I had the second thoughts.

 Opening with a sassy new executive walking down the aisle with her prada shoes and her designer coat, she gets the unfortunate fate of being killed off early in typical slasher fare.
 The culprit?
 Regional ManagerThomas Reddman, axe at hand and grinning madly at the screaming bystanders.

 Six months had passed since his initial arrest and presumed death after the transport he's riding crashes, leaving only his bloody hand as their "proof", Annabelle Hale, previously a witness taking a stand against Reddman in his trial, finds herself kidnapped along with five others who're involved the persecution, by none other than Reddman himself, revealed to be still kicking and killing.
 He had them hostage in a mock workplace, forcing them to do a workload of paper work while threatening them that if they get five warnings from him, it'll their termination.
 Literally.